opentsdb-js/opentsdb.js/README.md

 #### client.port( [port] )

 This method is a setter/getter.
-If no `port` is provided, the method returns the configured port.
+If no `port` is provided, the method returns the configured `port`.
 By default, the client port is `4242`.
-To set a different port,
+To set a different `port`,

 ``` javascript
 client.port( 8080 );